andresvila/GettingAndCleaningData/README.md

 ======================
 This projects contains an analisis script that cleans data related to a Human Activity Recognition project.
 More detailed information about the project can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-Data Set Characteristics:

-Runing run_analysis.R produces a file called tityData.txt that contains the averages of all the mean and standard deviatio metrics per subject per activity.
+Runing run_analysis.R produces a file called tityData.txt that contains the averages of all the mean and standard deviation recorded metrics per subject per activity.